-Driving Under the Influence or DUI cases are some of the most serious charges in Georgia.
+If you’ve been arrested for DUI in Cumming, you’re facing some of the most serious charges in Georgia.
 Although it is usually a misdemeanor, the penalties can be harsher than some felony sentences.
 It is a very complex and ever-changing area of law, but the Law Office of Vic Wiegand, located in Forsyth County, has the answers you need if you have been charged with a DUI.

 We’ve defended hundreds of clients with tough-minded and determined litigation.
 We can help you too.